withastro/astro/CODE_OF_CONDUCT.md

 - welcomed the new member into the community
 - made them feel validated for asking the question ("You're on the right track")
 - provided an explanation that fit the person who asked the question: _Answer 2_ sought to explain things to a self-described beginner, who might not understand the implications of "static site builder"
-- made it clear that the community is willing to help, and asking is not a burden ("let me know if you need any more help!")
+- made it clear that the community is willing to help and that asking is not a burden ("let me know if you need any more help!")

 Our community prides itself on being _positive_, _helpful_, and _inclusive_.
 If you have these goals in mind when interacting in the community, you're on the right track!

 - To stay positive:

-  - Make it clear that you appreciate the other person's message
+ - Make it clear that you appreciate the other person's contributions.
+ - Aim to learn: even complaints can be valuable feedback.
  - Look for alternate interpretations of your message before sending, and consider clarifying your intent if you're unsure how your words might come across (using exclamation points and emojis to convey friendliness is generally 👍 !)
   - During conflict: maintain respect, avoid aggression, and avoid involving personal personal pronouns ("you").
   - Set boundaries.
 Feel free to step away from a conversation when you feel frustrated.